Martin Keown

-He also played for Brighton & Hove Albion, Aston Villa, Everton, Leicester City and Reading.
-Keown made his England debut in 1992 against France and went on to win 43 caps for the national side over the next ten years, gradually forming a respected defensive partnership with Arsenal teammate Tony Adams at both club and international level.
-Keown represented England at four major international football finals including the 1998 and 2002 World Cups, as well as Euro 1992 and Euro 2000.
+Keown also played for Brighton & Hove Albion, Aston Villa, Everton, Leicester City and Reading.
+He made his England debut in 1992 against France and went on to win 43 caps for the national side over the next ten years, gradually forming a respected defensive partnership with Arsenal teammate Tony Adams at both club and international level.
+Keown represented England at four major international football finals: the 1998 and 2002 World Cups, as well as Euro 1992 and Euro 2000.

 He is now a part-time scout and coach for Arsenal, as well as a pundit for the BBC and BT Sport.
 He came out of retirement in 2012 and briefly played for Combined Counties League Premier Division side Wembley in their FA Cup fixtures.